ThomasLey/Batlights/src/API.md

 ## Segmented Lights

 **Abstract** The segmented lights are designed to enlighten shelves in a cabinet.
-The entire light strips are divided into similar-sized segments which can be turned on and off with a single api call.
+The entire light strips are divided into similar-sized segments that can be turned on and off with a single API call.
 The number of pixels per segment are hard coded since the wireing is fixed as well.

-Turn a segment (multiple leds) on with a specific color.
+Turn a segment (multiple LEDs) on with a specific colour.

     /segment/{[id]}/color/{[RGB as int]}

-_NIE_ Turn a segment exclusively on.
-All other segments are turned off with the background color.
+Turn a segment exclusively on.
+All other segments are turned off with the background colour.

     /xsegment/{[id]}/color/{[RGB as int]}

-Turn all segments off with the given background color.
+Turn all segments on with the given background colour.

+    /clear

+Turn all segments off.

     /off

-Turn all segments on with the given color.
+Turn all segments on with the given colour.

     /on/{[RGB as int]}

- _NIE_ Have some configuration settings as for ˋSegmented Lightsˋ.
+The following set endpoints can be used to change configuration settings.
+These settings are not persisted and are set to default after a restart.

+    /setBackground/{color}

 ## Spinning Lights

 __Abstract__ The spinning lights are designed to show some spinning around a static wheel.
 The number and the width of spinning segments can be defined through configuration.
 The speed is provided as rounds per second and limited to chip and led speed.
-If a absolute direction larger one (1) is used, the animation appears fast hence an animation is skipped.
+If an absolute direction larger than one (1) is used, the animation appears fast hence animation steps are skipped.

 Set speed to rounds per second.
-The animation delay is calculated.
+The animation-delay is calculated.

     /speed/{[rps]}

-_NIE_ Highlight a predefined segment which has its center at led zero (0).
+_NIE_ Highlight a predefined segment that has its centre at LED with position zero (0).

     /highlight/{width}

-_NIE_ Highlight a intersection of some leds e.g. to focus on a segment.
-Start and end are the pixels itself, not a segment.
+_NIE_ Highlight an intersection of some LEDs e.g. to focus on a segment.
+Start and end are the pixels themselves, not a segment.

     /section/{start}/{end}

-Turn all segments off to the background color.
+Turn all LEDs off to the background colour.

     /off

+Turn all LEDs on with the given colour.

+    /on/{[RGB as int]}

-The following set entpoints can be used to change configuration settings.
-These settings are not persisted and resetted to default after restart.
+The following set endpoints can be used to change configuration settings.
+These settings are not persisted and are set to default after a restart.

     /setBackground/{color}
     /setForeground/{color}